zzzprojects/sqlbulkcopy-tutorial/docs2/pages/articles/how-default-mapping-work.md

----
-layout: default
-title: SqlBulkCopy - How the default mapping work
+# SqlBulkCopy - How the default mapping work
-permalink: how-default-mapping-work
----

-{% include template-h1.html %}

 ## Description
 Hey SqlBulkCopy can map column automaticality, it's not is great?